 Our visit coincided with a holiday, yet another French Polynesia holiday!
 It seemed everyone in town made their way to the beach for pig roasts, games, and races.
 The race was sponsored by Air Tahiti and all the kids wore t-shirts displaying the logo.
 Even the cruiser kids were offered shirts!

 As luck would have it, we arrived just before the supply ship, the Aranui, came to town.
 We were able to resupply with fresh veg and cheeses.

 After a short stay, we moved on to a bigger, rollier, and more remote anchorage just to the west.
-There’s a small village in Hakahetau and most residents participate in copra production, the drying of coconuts for sale to large ships.
+There’s a small village in Hakahetau and most of its residents participate in copra production, the drying of coconuts for sale to large ships.

 From this bay, we were closer to the beautiful mountains and hiking of the island.
 We hiked to a waterfall and couldn’t resist a swim.
-It was so amazing to get in the cool rainwater pool after swimming in the warm ocean water all month.
+It was so amazing to get into the cool rainwater pool after swimming in the warm ocean all month.
 Not only was it refreshing but a nice bath, something cruisers rarely get to indulge in.